carbon-design-system/carbon-website-archive/src/content/contributing/governance/governance.md

 Each project team has a lead maintainer, responsible for:

+- Acting as a point of primary contact for the team
 - Participating in the [technical steering committee](#technical-steering-committee)
 - Deciding on the initial membership of project maintainers (in consultation with the core team)
 - Determining and publishing project team policies and mechanics, including the way maintainers join and leave the team (which should be based on team consensus)
 - Communicating core vision to the team
-- Ensuring that issues and pull requests progress at a reasonable rate, assigning issue owners and pull request reviewers as necessary
+- Ensuring that issues and pull requests progress at a reasonable rate
 - Making final decisions in cases where the team is unable to reach consensus (should be rare)

 The way that project teams communicate internally and externally is left to each team, but: